Online Bachelor of Science in Political Science

 Have questions about the Political Science (BS)?
 Fill out this form and we’ll get in touch!

-A BS degree in political science combines a program dedicated to building an understanding of government, policy and citizens with the traditional math and scientific emphasis of a Bachelor of Science degree.
+A bachelor's in political science combines a program dedicated to building an understanding of government, policy and citizens with the traditional math and scientific emphasis of a Bachelor of Science degree.

-While both political science programs offer a shared foundation in the concepts of policy, government and citizen needs, the BS in political science and its Bachelor of Arts counterpart differ in a few important ways.
-The Bachelor of Science prioritizes additional learning in statistics and science that directly applies to the development and analysis of policy.
-The Bachelor of Arts, on the other hand, includes a foreign language component, which can be especially valuable in international business and political pursuits.
+In addition to this political science degree, ASU Online offers a Bachelor of Arts in political science.
+While both political science programs offer a shared foundation in the concepts of policy, government and citizen needs, the Bachelor of Science prioritizes additional learning in statistics and science that directly applies to the development and analysis of policy.
+Whereas, the Bachelor of Arts includes a foreign language component, which can be especially valuable in international business and political pursuits.

 Does my BS in political science say 'online'?